By Market Structure, By Transport Mode, By Storage Type, By End-User Industry, By Warehousing Technology, and By Region

 10.6.1.
 Overview and Genesis, Market Nature, Market Stage and Major Competing Parameters

 10.6.4.
-Cross Comparison of Top 10 Japan CEP Companies on the Basis of Parameters including Company Overview, USP, Business Strategy, Future Plans, Technology, Number of last Mile Delivery Shipments, Revenues, Major Clients, Number of Fleets, Number of Employees, Number of Riders, Number of Pin Code Served, Major Service Offering and others
+Cross Comparison of Top Japan CEP Companies-Parameters Including Company Overview, USP, Business Strategy, Future Plans, Technology Platforms, Number of Last Mile Delivery Shipments, Revenues, Major E-commerce and Enterprise Clients, Number of Fleets and Riders, Network Coverage (Prefectures, Cities and Postcodes), Major Service Offerings and Value-Added Services

 10.7.
 Japan CEP Market Size on the Basis of Revenues and Shipments, 2025-2029

 11.3.
-End User Preferences in terms of In-House or Outsourcing Logistics Services and Reason for Selection; Segregate this by Size of Company on the Basis of Revenues
+End User Preferences in Terms of In-house or Outsourcing Logistics Services and Reason for Selection; Segregated by Size of Company on the Basis of Revenues

 11.4.
-Major Logistics Company who are Specialized in Serving Each Type of End User (Telecommunications, FMCG, Apparel, F&B, Construction and Pharmaceuticals)
+Major Logistics Companies Specialised in Serving Each Type of End User

 11.5.
-Detailed Landscape of Each End Users across Parameters including Major Products Manufactured and Traded, Emerging Products, Type of Services Required, and Type of Services Outsourced, Major Companies, Contract Duration, Likelihood to Recommend, Market Orientation, Major Clusters, Type of Sourcing Preference, Pain Points, Facilities/Services Required, Future Outlook.
-Market Size for End User Industry Vertical with Growth Rate, 2018-2024P
+Detailed Landscape of Each End User Vertical-Major Products Manufactured and Traded, Emerging Products, Type of Services Required and Outsourced, Major Companies, Contract Duration, Likelihood to Recommend, Market Orientation, Major Clusters, Type of Sourcing Preference, Pain Points, Facilities/Services Required, Future Outlook; Market Size for Each End User Industry Vertical with Growth Rate, 2018-2024P

 13.3.
 Recommendation